University of Granada

 All Messiah approved semester-long, off-campus programs are approved and designed to meet the requirements for the Experiential Learning Initiative (ELI).
 To learn more about the process, please explore the ELI Off-Campus Study Information Page.

 It is important for Messiah University students to grow in their faith while studying abroad.
-Since ISA programs do not have a faith component, students will do the following as part of the Experiential Learning Initiative (ELI) requirements in partnership with their ELI Advisor:
+Since not all ISA/Veritas programs do not have a faith component, students will do the following as part of the Experiential Learning Initiative (ELI) requirements in partnership with their ELI Advisor:

 - Prior to their experience, students will submit a 1-2-page plan outlining the prominent faith traditions of the country they will be studying in and outlining their plan for integrating and exploring their faith during their semester abroad.